HRI-EU/AffAction/README.md

   (usually distance in wrench space).
 In this computation step, the robot's particular embodiment (reachability, joint ranges ...) is not considered.
-- The action is simulated forward with a prediction class, and is checked against violations of the robot's limits and against collisiins.
+- The action is simulated forward with a prediction class, and is checked against violations of the robot's limits and against collisions.
 The first feasible solution is sent for execution.
 In this computation step, the robot's embodiment is considered.